Intrinsec/protoc-gen-psql/docs/dev.md

 ### Other

-### After triggers
+### AFTER triggers

-`WHEN (OLD IS DISTINCT FROM NEW)` on triggers prevents to trigger a cascade update or an auto_fill when updated object has not change.
-However, a before trigger will not be able to do this check on tables with generated columns (these columns are not yet generated on the NEW object on before trigger).
-On the contrary, after triggers do not seem to limit this PostgreSQL features.
+`WHEN (OLD IS DISTINCT FROM NEW)` on triggers prevents to trigger a cascade update or an auto_fill when updated object did not change.
+However, a `BEFORE` trigger will not be able to do this check on tables with generated columns (these columns are not yet generated on the `NEW` object on `BEFORE` trigger).
+On the contrary, `AFTER` triggers do not seem to limit this PostgreSQL features.

 ### Deferrable triggers on delete

-An after trigger called during a cascade delete raise a constraint violation errors.
+An `AFTER` trigger called during a cascade delete raises a constraint violation errors.
 Ex.
 Delete an incident will delete the linked actions (cascade delete).
-However, when an action is deleted, it will trigger a cacade update to update the `update_time` of the linked incident (`relay_cascade_update` option) which is already deleted.
+However, when an action is deleted, it will trigger a cascade update to update the `update_time` of the linked incident (`relay_cascade_update` option) which is already deleted.

-A deferable trigger which will be executed at the end of the tranaction seems to not have this limitation or at least it fails silently.
+A deferrable trigger which will be executed at the end of the transaction seems to not have this limitation or at least it fails silently.

 It is maybe linked to this explanation from [Before Delete triggers on PostgreSQL documentation](https://www.postgresql.org/docs/9.1/sql-createtrigger.html):